LightJason/Java-AgentSpeak/readme.md

 ### Actions

 * Actions will be run immediatly
-* Actions can fail (false) or success (true)
+* Actions can fail (false) or succede (true)
 * There is no difference between internal and external actions
 * Actions can be also an logical expression (assignments are logical expression that are always true)

 ### Plans

-* Plans are _sequences of actions and/or rules_
+* Plans are _sequences of actions, rules and/or achievement goals_
 * Plans has got an optional context, that defines a constraint for execution (default is true and matchs always)
-* Plans fail iif an item of the plan fail
+* Plans fail iif an item of the plan fails
 * Plans returns a boolean value which defines fail (false) and success (true)
-* _Atomic Plans_ cannot be fail, only the items within can fail
+* _Atomic Plans_ cannot fail, only the items within can fail
-* Plans are run items sequentially
+* Plans run items in sequential order
 * _Parallel Plans_ run items in parallel
 * If the plan calls an _achievment goal addition_, the goal is added to the global goal list and the current plan is paused until the goal is reached
 * If the plan calls an _achievment goal deletion_, the goal is removed from the global goal list iif exists and returns true otherwise it returns false and the plan can fail
-* If the plan calls an _test goal_ than the plan calls the test goal immediatly
+* If the plan calls an _test goal_ then the plan calls the test goal immediatly
-* All items results will be concatinate with a logical _and_ to calculate the plan result value
+* All items results will be concatinated with a logical _and_ to calculate the plan result value
+* Each plan denotes its success/failure of execution in form of a ```(succeeds,fails)``` score, attached to its name in the static belief list _myplanscore_ (initialized at agent's birth with ```(0,0)```).
+  * After successful or failed execution of the whole plan, the corresponding value gets incremented

 ### Rules